 The Importance of Primary Insurance Verification

-Relation Insurance and its partners offer primary insurance verification services to NCAA Group Insurance Program members.
+Relation Insurance and its partners offer primary insurance verification services.
 Utilizing this service is an effective best practice to maximize the benefits of primary insurance and limit claims exposure to your excess insurance plan.
-If you are not in the NCAA Insurance Program or do not currently verify primary insurance, contact your broker or insurance carrier to discuss implementation options
+If you do not currently verify primary insurance or are looking to implement a more robust system, contact your broker or insurance carrier to discuss implementation options

 You likely already verified coverage and limits in the initial on-boarding process.
 However, it is important to plan to re-verify coverage at least two additional times each year.
 The first re-verification should occur sometime between the close of the open enrollment period on December 15 and the start of the spring semester.
 This process can help you understand open enrollment’s impact on your athletic program and catch changes that are not self-reported by your athletes and their families.
 Additionally, having a third verification in March/April gives you a robust process for the entire year and can help identify any changes in primary insurance that occurred during the spring, likely due to a qualifying event.
 Start your planning now to verify coverage after the marketplace open enrollment period ends on December 15, 2019.